makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

 ```

 Obviously, this won't work for roles that have uppercase characters in their name.
 In those cases we'd have to use the 'exploded' form of configuration.
-Fortunately, this doesn't happen very often
+Fortunately, this doesn't happen very often.

 ## Extras

-As a member of the *freckles* family, there are a few extra features `frecklecute` has available that mesh quite nicely with being able to quickly write those state-altering scripts:
+As a member of the *freckles* family, there are a few extra features `frecklecute` has that mesh quite nicely with being able to quickly write those state-altering scripts:

 ### transparent bootstrap